Gromov-Witten Theory of Complete Intersections via Nodal Invariants: Introduction

 where $H^m(X)_{\prim}$ is the primitive cohomology of $X$.
 A class $\alpha \in H^{*}(X)$ is \emph{simple} if $\alpha$ lies in the image of $H^{*}(\PP^{m+r})$ and \emph{primitive} if $\alpha \in H^m(X)_{\prim}$.
 Following \cite[\S 0.5.2]{MP} we say that a Gromov--Witten invariant of $X$

 as in \eqref{eq_gw} is \emph{simple} if all the cohomology insertions $\alpha_i$ are simple.

 A variety of methods have so far been used to study simple Gromov--Witten invariants of $X$.
-For instance, genus $0$ simple Gromov--Witten invariants can be expressed as twisted Gromov--Witten invariants of $\PP^{m+r}$ and then computed by torus localization \cite{givental, kontsevich1995enumeration, LianLiuYau}.
-This approach has recently been extended to study also higher genus Gromov--Witten invariants \cite{chang2016effective,fan2019quantum, guo2018structure}.
-Another powerful approach is to consider a degeneration of $X$ into a singular subvariety of $\PP^{m+r}$.
-As simple cohomology classes on $X$ extend to the total space of the degeneration, one can apply the degeneration formula \cite{JunLi} to compute simple Gromov--Witten invariants of $X$.
+For instance, genus $0$ simple Gromov--Witten invariants can be expressed as twisted Gromov--Witten invariants of $\PP^{m+r}$ and then computed by torus localization \cite{givental, kontsevich1995enumeration, LianLiuYau, Z0CI}.
+This approach has recently been extended to study also higher genus{\footnote{See also \cite{popa, Z1H} for genus $1$.}} Gromov--Witten invariants \cite{chang2016effective,fan2019quantum, guo2018structure}.
+Another powerful approach is to consider a degeneration of $X$ to a singular subvariety of $\PP^{m+r}$.
+As simple cohomology classes on $X$ extend to the total space of the degeneration, we can apply the degeneration formula \cite{JunLi}.

 Unfortunately, these tools cannot be applied to study Gromov--Witten invariants with primitive insertions.
-Indeed, by definition, primitive classes do not come from the ambient projective space $\PP^{m+r}$, and so it is unclear how to directly reduce Gromov--Witten invariants of $X$ with primitive insertions to some theory of $\PP^{m+r}$.
-One cannot in general use the degeneration formula either: if one degenerates $X$ to a singular subvariety of $\PP^{m+r}$, then primitive cohomology classes often do not extend to the total space of the degeneration as the monodromy action around the special fiber typically acts non-trivially on them.
+Indeed, by definition, primitive classes do not come from the ambient projective space $\PP^{m+r}$, and so it is unclear how to directly reduce Gromov--Witten invariants of $X$ with primitive insertions to some theory of $\PP^{m+r}$\footnote{As described in \cite[Remark 1.2]{fan2021quantum}, the approach of \cite{fan2019quantum} to quantum Lefschetz by localization on a master space can be applied to primitive insertions if a degree bound is satisfied, but not in general.}.
+We cannot directly use the degeneration formula either: if we degenerate $X$ to a singular subvariety of $\PP^{m+r}$, then primitive cohomology classes often do not extend to the total space of the degeneration as the monodromy action around the special fiber typically acts non-trivially on them.

-Due to the absence of tools, studying Gromov--Witten invariants of complete intersections of dimension strictly bigger than one with primitive insertions has been challenging: the only results so far are for genus $0$ invariants, obtained by studying the monodromy constraints and the WDVV equation.
-In fact, the genus 0 results are restricted to either $2$ \cite{MR1664668, MR1736987,hu2015computing} or $4$ primitive insertions for general complete intersections \cite{hu2015computing}, or to specific examples such as cubic hypersurfaces and complete intersections of two quadrics \cite{hu2015computing,hu2021computing}.
+Due to the absence of tools, studying Gromov--Witten invariants of complete intersections of dimension strictly larger than 1 with primitive insertions has been challenging: the only results so far have been for genus $0$ invariants.
+Genus 0 results for general complete intersections \cite{MR1664668, MR1736987,hu2015computing} restricted to either $2$ or $4$ primitive insertions have been obtained by studying the monodromy constraints and the WDVV equation.
+Another approach by \cite{Gathmann, Manolache} also computes genus 0 Gromov-Witten invariants with a restricted number of primitive insertions.
+Specific examples such as cubic hypersurfaces and complete intersections of two quadrics have been studied in more detail \cite{hu2015computing,hu2021computing}.
+Primitive insertions in genus 0 also play a role in the Tevelev degree calculations of complete intersections \cite{BuchP,LianP}.